CyberSys/CrabNet/Samples/DirectoryDeltaTransfer/readme.txt

 Description: Tests / demonstrates the DirectoryDeltaTransfer plugin.
 It's a patching system without dependencies on a database.

-Dependencies: FileListTransfer plugin (included with RakNet)
+Dependencies: FileListTransfer plugin (included with CrabNet)

 Related projects: None